Oxfam partners are trying to get food, clean water, and medicine to desperate families. Here’s the latest, and what you can do to help.

 Gaza’s urgent need for increased aid delivery

-Palestinians in Gaza are in desperate need of humanitarian aid The most pressing needs include food, clean water, medicine, as well as sanitation and hygiene services (WASH) such as menstrual products and waste management services.
+Palestinians in Gaza remain in desperate need of humanitarian aid as winter weather continues to worsen conditions.
+The most pressing needs include food and healthcare and shelter, as well as water, sanitation and hygiene services (WASH) including menstrual products and waste management services.

 What is the current situation on aid entering Gaza?

-The current ceasefire came into effect at noon on October 10th.
-That has allowed some humanitarian organizations to partially resume operations in previously inaccessible parts of the Gaza Strip and begin scaling up the delivery of aid and services—but still at levels far short for capacity and need.
+Nevertheless, some humanitarian organizations have partially resumed operations in parts of the Gaza Strip and begun scaling up the delivery of aid and services, but still at levels far short of capacity and need.

 What is Oxfam doing to help aid get into Gaza?

-We are doing everything we can, through partners, to deliver life-saving aid.
-Prior to the ceasefire, Oxfam worked closely with our partners in Gaza to reach more than 1.15 million people with humanitarian assistance.
-Since the war began, our water, sanitation, and hygiene programs have reached over 800,000 people.
+Oxfam and the UN are doing everything we can, through partners, to deliver life-saving aid.
+Prior to the ceasefire, Oxfam worked closely with our partners in Gaza to reach more than 1.2 million people with humanitarian assistance.
+Since October 2023, our water, sanitation, and hygiene programs have reached over 800,000 people.

-Immediately following the ceasefire, Oxfam is scaling up its work in Gaza to assist partner organizations, people displaced by the conflict, and those on the move and choosing to return to their homes.
+Immediately following the ceasefire, Oxfam is sourcing materials within Gaza in order to scale up its work to assist partner organizations, people displaced by the conflict, and those on the move and choosing to return to their homes.
+This includes the recent installation of 600 latrines in southern Gaza, a major accomplishment.

-With your support, Oxfam plans to reach 800,000 people as soon as we’re able.
-Over the next three months, we will focus on a range of emergency interventions including:
+With your support, Oxfam and its partners plan to reach 500,000 people as soon as we’re able.
+Over the next three months, our local partners will focus on a range of emergency interventions including:

 - Food